 Good news: When you book with Whakarewarewa – The Living Māori Village, you know you’re visiting a business that’s providing quality experiences and leading the way in sustainability.
 For us, we are proud to be recognised as being up there with the best!

-In 2018 we were delighted to be awarded two Trip Advisor awards.
-As well as receiving a 2018 Certificate of Excellence, Whakarewarewa – The Living Māori Village also received a 2018 Travellers’ Choice Award.
+In 2019 we were delighted to be awarded a 2019 Certificate of Excellence, Whakarewarewa – The Living Māori Village.
+We also received a 2018 Travellers’ Choice Award and Certificate of Excellence Award.

 These awards are the major travel industry awards based on millions of reviews and opinions from travellers around the world.
 Our award reflects that we have been ranked among New Zealand’s “the best of the best” in the category of Landmarks for service, quality, and customer satisfaction.